-If you are having temporary structures at your event, you may need to obtain a Building Consent if you are using any of the following:
+If you are having temporary structures at your event, you may need to obtain a building consent or an exemption from a building consent if you are using any of the following:

-Please note that building consents must be lodged a minimum of 20 workings days before the date of your event.
-For events that are having larger or more complex infrastructure, we recommend lodging your application 3-6 months in advance to ensure that your building consent is granted in time.
+Please note that building consents must be lodged a minimum of 20 working days before the date of your event.
+For events that are having larger or more complex infrastructure, we recommend lodging your application three to six months in advance to ensure that your building consent is granted in time.

 Prior to seeking permission to operate an amusement device in Tauranga the operator must provide to Council;

-- a copy of the current NZ Work Safe certificate of registration for the device in question;
+- a copy of the current NZ Work Safe certificate of registration for the amusement device;

 - the appropriate fees and;

-Application received in less than 10 working days may be rejected.
+Applications received in less than 15 working days may be rejected.

 Land borne inflatable amusement devices

 Operators of land borne inflatable amusement devices (e.g. bouncy castles, inflatable slides) must be able to demonstrate how the risk to health and safety associated with their use will be managed.
-All land borne inflatable amusement devices operating on Tauranga City Council land must be approved by Council’s Health and Safety team.
+All land borne inflatable amusement devices operating on council land must be approved by council’s health and safety team.
 If you are planning to have a land borne inflatable amusement device at your event, we encourage you to contact our event facilitation team in the first instance, who will offer advice and guidance on the next steps to take.